 Probate Conservatorship California

-Probate conservatorship proceedings in California, a judge appoints a conservator to care for another adult who cannot care for him/herself or his/her finances.
+In probate conservatorship proceedings in California, judges appoint a conservator to care for another adult who cannot care for him/herself or his/her finances.
 Attorneys are increasingly turning to forensic neuropsychologists to help understand the scientific evidence involved in these complicated cases.
-A qualified capacity expert can help make assessments, testify in court, and assist investigations during probate conservatorship cases.
+A qualified decisional capacity expert can help make assessments, testify in probate court, and assist investigations during probate conservatorship California cases.

 Dr. Wood’s Probate Conservatorship Experience